AaryaNale/AaryaNale/README.md

 - 👋 Hi, I’m @AaryaNale
-- 👀 I’m interested in HTML and CSS, also Python problem solving and web design
+- 👀 I'm interested in Python and Frontend development.
-- 🌱 I’m currently learning CSS3
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on HTML or CSS
+- 💞️ I’m looking to collaborate on Python.
 - 📫 How to reach me: aaryanale21@gmail.com

 <!---